jess-of-the-woods/tid_til/notes/async.md

 With synchronous processing, one order has to be completed before another can be taken. ('blocking')

-Asynchronous doesn't work that way.
-I.e. is non-blocking.
+Asynchronous doesn't work that way. i.e. is non-blocking.

 Node offers easy way to do aysnchronous processing